 ● What do I stand for?

-Timothy Christian Schools encourages students to become disciples on the other side of salvation.
+We encourage students to become disciples on the other side of salvation.
 And what is a disciple?
 An apprentice.
 Someone who follows Jesus.
 Listens.
-Learns — and is in it for the long haul.
-And where does this faith development happen?
-In the classroom, from what students hear from teachers and see in teachers.
-And in worship, in play, in the hard work of homework and testing.
+Learns.
+And is in it for the long haul.
+Where does this faith development happen?
+In the classroom to be sure, from what students hear from teachers and see in teachers.
+In worship, in play, in the hard work of homework and testing.
 Just about everywhere you look at Timothy, we strive to develop academically prepared disciples of Jesus Christ.